kbsriram/thormor/docs/libapi.md

 Many remote providers will require creating and accessing things like OAuth tokens to write to cloud storage.
 The library doesn't provide any support here; the provider is expected to be initialized independently.
-However, you may choose to use the writeFileSecurely() api in CVault to save data encrypted with the vault's key.
+However, you may choose to use the `writeFileSecurely()` api in CVault to save data encrypted with the vault's key.

-To create a provider, implement two methods:
+To create a provider, you must implement two primary methods:

     upload(upload_info, monitor)
     download(download_info, monitor)

 An upload is always from a file stored on the device, and returns a URL to the online content.

-upload_info contains
+`upload_info` contains

 - file to be uploaded
 - an ispublic flag to identify content that MUST be publicly accessible (eg: without needing OAuth tokens.)
 If the ispublic flag is false, you should store the content under a private URL if possible (eg: needs OAuth tokens.)
 - either:
-    a previously uploaded URL to update
+    a previously uploaded URL to update<br/>
-       or
+       or<br/>
     suggested_path is a string that you may use to create a "nice" path for the eventual URL, if you can support it.